openlayers/openlayers/DEVELOPING.md

 ## Working with the build tool

-As an ol3 developer you will use `make` to run build targets defined in the `Makefile` located at the root of the repository.
+As an OpenLayers developer you will use `make` to run build targets defined in the `Makefile` located at the root of the repository.
 The `Makefile` includes targets for running the linter, the compiler, the tests, etc.